 Informal collaboration and partnerships are on-going in both engineering and operations between peers for sharing of equipment, knowledge, etc., and is often facilitated through quarterly Inter-Municipal Public Works Committee Meetings.

-The Transportation Services Division has also participated in local High School Co-op programs and Colleges to provide local students an opportunity to work and learn about engineering and road operations in a municipal environment.
+The Public Works Department has also participated in local High School Co-op programs and Colleges to provide local students an opportunity to work and learn about engineering and operations in a municipal environment.